unknownicse26/parasuit/benchmarks/README.md

 usage: report_coverage.py [-h] [--benchmark STR] [--graph PATH] [--budget TIME] [DIRS ...]
 ```

-If you want to return multiple results in a single graph, just list the names of the directories such as:
+If you want to return multiple results in a single graph, just list the names of the directories, such as:
 ```
 /parasuit/benchmarks$ python3 report_coverage.py --benchmark grep-3.4 ParaSuit KLEEdefault ...
 ```